-Only the external Non-Executive Director (not employed within the Maiden group) is remunerated by the Company and receives a fixed salary, determined annually by the Chairman of the Company.
-There is no variable compensation.
+The external Non-Executive Director and the Managing Director are remunerated by the Company and the remuneration is reviewed annually by the Chairman of the Company.

 Other positions within the Company considered to have a degree of influence of the Company's risk level are the Chairman and Directors.
 These individuals do not receive any remuneration from the Company and are remunerated by a group company.